 I have a patent pending device that is essentially a box that engages the player(s) by forcing reflex actions of speed, and agility.
 The invention is actually a platform for any number of fun games, and reaction sharpening activities.
-Honestly, it is far more dynamic than it sounds because it gives an unexpected spike in the players' pulse, and apparently, very beneficial neuronal activity.
-Mainstream medical science reports that this type of speed and agility exercise will significantly reduce the progression of both Alzheimer's and dementia.
+It is far more dynamic than it sounds because it gives an unexpected spike in the players' pulse, and apparently, very beneficial neuronal activity.
+Mainstream medical science reports that this type of speed and agility exercise will help provide optimal health, and significantly reduce the progression of both Alzheimer's and dementia.

 This can provide, "Excitement on Demand".
 All the interactions are real, (verses the pretend "virtual" action in video games).
-It is fun, beneficial, and an athletic indoor sport.
-For a pennies' worth of electricity you can put a smile on anyone who visits.
+It is fun, beneficial, and an athletic indoor sport that allows fair and fun competition between players of different ages, genders, sizes, or strength.
+For a pennies' worth of electricity you can put a smile on any visitor.

 From Google "Unexpected, high-stakes reactions (catching items, avoiding accidents) trigger the